meteor/blaze/site/source/api/spacebars.md

 ### Double-braced Tags

 A double-braced tag at element level or in an attribute value typically evalutes to a string.
-If it evalutes to something else, the value will be cast to a string, unless the value is `null`, `undefined`, or `false`, which results in nothing being displayed.
+If it evalutes to something else, the value will be cast to a string, unless the value is `null`, `undefined`, or `false`, which results in nothing being displayed. `Promise`s are not supported and will throw an error.

 Values returned from helpers must be pure text, not HTML.
 (That is, strings should have `<`, not `&lt;`.)
 Spacebars will perform any necessary escaping if